 Did you know your birds can suffer greatly from dozens of diseases that you an easily prevent?
 This is good news for the chicken keeper.
 Read on to learn more about the diseases we love to avoid, their treatments and, most importantly, their prevention.
 In this installment, we cover the letters K through N, including some diseases every chicken keeper should know about, no matter the size of the flock.
 Let’s start with keel cysts.
-(Read the other installments of the series here: Part 1, Part 2, Part 3, Part 5.)
+(Read the other installments of the series here: Part 1, Part 2, Part 3, Part 5, Part 6.)

 Better known simply as breast blisters, keel ailments are rather